papazerg/footystats-lab/README.md

 This project focuses on **signal collection and validation**, not staking, bankroll management, or comparison with other models.

 ---
+##  Behavior

+Recommendations are evaluated by recording the outcome of the specific market chosen (BTTS or O2.5).
+Overall accuracy tracks system-level performance, confidence accuracy validates whether STRONG, MEDIUM, and PASS labels are calibrated, and pattern analysis identifies repeatable conditions where the model performs best.
+Daily analysis is observational, while all-time analysis informs strategy adjustments.
+Together, these layers ensure results are correctly tracked, graded honestly, and evaluated without overfitting.

+---
 ## Daily Workflow

 Follow these steps each matchday to keep the dataset current.